noorhashem/ESP_QRcode/README.md

-Although this library was built to be used with ESP8266 it works perfectly with ESP32
 # ESP8266 QRcode

 Just copy the ESP8266 QRcode folder to your Arduino 'libraries' folder.
 I have included an example sketch.